-what to doHold up your copy of the booklet and show the children the different sections it contains.
-If you are using posters 1a (useful words) and/or 2a (practice page) for shared reading, point out that these are the same as pages 2 and 3 of their booklets.
+Hold up your copy of the booklet and show the children the different sections it contains.
+If you are using posters 1a (characters and useful words) and/or 2a (practice page) for shared reading, point out that these are the same as pages 2 and 3 of their booklets.